These paper scrap fall trees are the perfect craft for the autumn season. Hang up your cute paper scrap tree artwork to get you in the mood for fall!

 We’re just starting to see some fall colors in our neighborhood, which makes me so happy.
 I love fall!
-Even though we’re still a few days away from the official first day of autumn, my girls and I were ready to start some fall crafting projects.
+Even though we’re still a few days away from the official first day of autumn, my kids and I were ready to start some fall crafting projects.
 We kicked things off with these whimsical paper tree collages, made with colorful scraps from our paper bin.

 The first thing to do is gather a big pile of fall-colored paper scraps.
 We grabbed solids and prints in red, orange, yellow, green, and brown.
 If you don’t have a giant bin of paper scraps at home like we do, you could use construction paper and magazine pages for your trees.